WebDev-Guy/i-spy-a-shape/README.md

 I Spy a Shape is a web-based educational game designed to help children recognize and identify various geometric shapes.
 With multiple difficulty levels and game modes, it offers an engaging way for kids to learn shape recognition through interactive gameplay.

-Built using vanilla JavaScript, HTML5, and CSS3, this game runs entirely in the browser without requiring a server or external dependencies.
+Built using vanilla JavaScript with ES6 modules, HTML5, and CSS3, this game runs entirely in the browser with a minimal local server requirement for the ES6 module functionality.

 Note: This project was built entirely using prompt templates and Github Copilot Agent (Claude 3.7)

 ## ⚙️ Game Configuration

-You can customize various game behaviors by modifying the configuration values in the `js/game.js` file.
+You can customize various game behaviors by modifying the configuration values in the `js/modules/config.js` file.
 Here's a breakdown of the available configuration options:

 ### Basic Configuration